Quasi Instrumental Variable Methods for Stable Hidden Confounding and Binary Outcome: QIV-based Test and Identification

 and therefore

 where $p_{00}\left( z\right) =P \left( Y_{0}=1|A=0,Z=z\right)$,

 and

-such that $\frac{P \left\{ Y_{a=0}=1|A=1,z\right\} }{P \left\{ Y_{a=0}=1|A=0,z \right\} }$ and $E\left( Y_{a=1}-Y_{a=0}|A=1\right)$ do not depend on $z$.
+such that $\frac{P \left\{ Y_{a=0}=1|A=1,z\right\} }{P \left\{ Y_{a=0}=1|A=0,z \right\} }$ and $E\left( Y_{a=1}-Y_{a=0}|A=1,z\right)$ do not depend on $z$.
 The first condition is a stability condition about the degree of multiplicative confounding as a function that is independent of the QIV, while the second is a stability condition about the degree of effect heterogeneity of the ATT on the additive scale.
 Both can therefore be seen as implied by the EDG model, although it is important to note that the converse is not necessarily true; i.e. both conditions do not imply the EDG model.
-As we discuss further in the next Section, the first stability condition can also be interpreted as a familiar nonlinear parallel trends condition with respect to $Z$ \citep{wooldridge2023simple}, in this case a multiplicative parallel trends condition; while the second recovers the well-known {\it no current treatment value interaction} assumption of \citet{Robins1994}.
+As we discuss further in the next Section, the first stability condition can also be interpreted as a familiar nonlinear parallel trends condition with respect to $Z$ \citep{wooldridge2023simple}, in this case a multiplicative version of the parallel trends condition of \citep{tchetgen2013alternative} and standard DiD \citep{wooldridge2023simple}; while the second recovers the well-known {\it no current treatment value interaction} assumption of \citet{Robins1994}; both conditions are now directly implied by our Structural EDG model.
 We further expound upon these conditions below as a basis for credible inference about causal effects in presence of intractable but stable confounding.